vufind-org/learning-vufind-book/source/adminvufind.rst

    sudo adduser solr

-One the user account exists, you should change ownership of VuFind’s Solr directory to the new user so that Solr will have appropriate read/write access to its index files.
+Once the user account exists, you should change ownership of VuFind’s Solr directory to the new user so that Solr will have appropriate read/write access to its index files.

 .. code-block:: console